LenH4rd/Landing_Page/README.md

 Hello!
 This is a project from one of the courses in The Odin Project that I am currently doing.

-Photos & Images in this project are from Pexel:
+Photos & Images in this project are from pexels:

 Photo by Rui Neves: